 The Input layers group includes the following parameters:

-• Input source raster or features specifies the raster or feature layer that identifies the sources to which the distance is calculated.
-You can choose a layer using the Layer button or use the Draw input features button to create a sketch layer to use as the input.
+Input source raster or features specifies the raster or feature layer that identifies the sources to which the distance is calculated.
+You can choose a layer using the Layer button, or you can create a sketch layer to use as the input using the Draw input features button.
+For feature inputs, a count of features is displayed below the layer name.
+The count includes all features in the layer, except features that have been removed using a filter.
+Environment settings, such as Processing extent, are not reflected in the feature count.

 If the input is a raster, it must consist of cells that have valid values (zero is a valid value) for the sources, and the remaining cells must be assigned NoData.